 We have saved thousands of tons of leather from going to landfill, instead using it to create material of choice for many global brands across multiple industries.

 The production process of engineered leather not only uses 90% less water (compared to full grain leather) but 95% of water used is then recycled and used again.
-Fibre bonding is achieved using only water and without the need for adhesives that can be harmful to the environment.
+Fibres are entwined using only water and without the need for adhesives that can be harmful to the environment.

 Going one step further, ELeather’s wet production waste is converted into fertiliser used by local farmers while dry waste is recycled locally to further reduce our carbon footprint.